MarkEdmondson1234/gentelellaShiny/README.md

 ```

 There is no support for different layouts other than the defaults in `gentelellaPage()`, in that case use `shiny::htmlTemplate` directly and edit `index.html` to include your R code blocks in `{{ brackets }}`

+### Example files

+A demo app for viewing GoogleAnalytics data is available by running `runExample()`.

+It will start up a login page and a (logged out) Shiny dashboard.
+Use the login page or the login button on the Shiny app to start.

+In production the Shiny app would be running on a server and user's start at the login page.

 ### Login page